Mindset Mastery: The Hidden Neuroscience of Transformation

 2. Reframing and Neural Repatterning

 In sessions, I teach clients how to interrupt negative or limiting thoughts and consciously reframe them into growth-oriented perspectives.
-Neuroscience shows that each time you replace a negative thought with a positive, adaptive one, you strengthen new neural connections.
+Neuroscience shows that each time you replace a negative thought overcome with a positive, adaptive one, you strengthen new neural connections.
 Over time, this process—known as neural repatterning—makes empowering thought patterns more dominant, thereby reducing the influence of old, limiting beliefs.

 3. Visualization and Mental Rehearsal